-Land, facilities and infrastructure to benefit industry that will create jobs.
-Create minimum of 15 permanent jobs to benefit 51% low to moderate income beneficiaries.
-Continuous.
-Applications are taken throughout the year.
-Maximum request: \$250,000.
-Minimum Request: \$50,000.
-Note: Waiver of match available for applicants with 2010 Census population of 1,000 or less.
-May also waive the grant ceiling for projects that demonstrate significant long-term economic benefit to the State.
-Contact:
+Activities: Land, facilities and infrastructure to benefit industry that will create jobs.

+Requirements: Create minimum of 15 permanent jobs to benefit 51% low and moderate-income beneficiaries.
+See current program year thresholds.
+May have open Competitive, Enhancement or Planning grant.

+Maximum Request: \$200,000.
+Minimum Request: \$50,000 Match Requirement: 20% Source: Cash/In-kind Eligible In-Kind Contribution: Labor, Equipment, Materials Disbursement Method: Grant Note: Waiver of match available for Applicants with 2010 Census population of 1,000 or less.
+State may also waive the grant ceiling for projects that demonstrate significant longterm economic benefit to the State.